Food labels: a guide to reading nutrition labels

 Storage requirements

-The packaging should also display information on how to store the product if specific storage conditions are required so that the product will remain safe until its use-by or best-before date (e.g. store in a cool, dry place).
+The packaging should also display information on how to store the product if specific storage conditions are required so that the product will remain safe until its use-by or best-before date (e.g. store in a cool, dry place or in the refrigerator).

 Are there any foods that are sold without a nutrition label?